 We know that Black history is American history and needs to be embedded into your classroom experiences year-round.
 At the same time, Black History Month provides the necessary opportunity to dig deeper with students.
 Every February, we can support students as they learn more, discover cultural impacts, and follow social movements from the past to the present day.
 These Black History Month lessons and activities cannot be isolated or one-off classroom experiences.
 Think of how you can connect these topics to what you’re already doing and make it authentic.
 And most important, do not just focus on oppression: Focus on the joy too!

 Since 1928, the Association for the Study of African American Life and History has provided a theme for Black History Month.
-In 2023, the theme is Black Resistance.
-As you review some of our favorite Black History Month activities for the classroom, keep that very important theme in mind.
+In 2024, the theme is African Americans and the Arts.

 The Civil Rights Movement Veterans site offers powerful examples of freedom movement posters, as does the Civil Rights Digital Library.
 Review them with your students, and then have them get into groups and create their own to share.